oasysai/oasysdb/docs/contributing.md

 For commit messages, we use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
 This allows us to maintain consistency and readability in our commit messages.

+For commenting your code, please try your best to write comments that are clear and concise with proper English sentence capitalization and punctuation.
+This will help us and the community understand your code better and keep the codebase maintainable.

 ## Submitting a pull request

 Once you have made your changes, you can submit a pull request.
 We will review your pull request and provide feedback.
 If your pull request is accepted, we will merge it into the main branch.